awsdocs/aws-encryption-sdk-docs/doc_source/how-it-works.md

 ## Symmetric Key Encryption<a name="symmetric-key-encryption"></a>

-To encrypt data, the AWS Encryption SDK provides raw data, known as *plaintext data*, and a data key to an encryption algorithm\.
+To encrypt data, the AWS Encryption SDK submits an encryption key, known as a *data key* and the plaintext data that you provide to an encryption algorithm\.
 The encryption algorithm uses those inputs to encrypt the data\.
-Then, the AWS Encryption SDK returns an [encrypted message](concepts.md#message) that includes the encrypted data and an encrypted copy of the data key\.
+Then, the AWS Encryption SDK returns an [encrypted message](concepts.md#message) that includes the encrypted data, an encrypted copy of the data key, and the [encryption context](concepts.md#encryption-context), if you used one\.

-To decrypt the encrypted message, the AWS Encryption SDK provides the encrypted message to a decryption algorithm that uses those inputs to return the plaintext data\.
+To decrypt the encrypted message, the AWS Encryption SDK submits the data key and the encrypted message that the SDK returned to a decryption algorithm\.
+The decryption algorithm uses those inputs to return the plaintext data\.

 Because the same data key is used to encrypt and decrypt the data, the operations are known as *symmetric key* encryption and decryption\.
 The following figure shows symmetric key encryption and decryption in the AWS Encryption SDK\.